ikb-a/PlanIt/README.md

 2) Speaker searching - Several speaker bureau websites can be queried to scrape the details of public speakers.

 3) Judging the best speaker to suggest - A small valued contributional implementation which uses a machine learning classifier to judge which speakers are the best to suggest.
+This CI relies on the gensim library https://radimrehurek.com/gensim/ (which is based on Word2Vec https://code.google.com/p/word2vec/).
+In order to use the functionality of gensim, there is a script which must be executed and can be found in /PlanIt/eventplanner/src/main/scripts/gensim/ with its documentation.

 ##Project structure